pulibrary/tigerdata-app/docs/authorization-experiment.md

      * Disadvantages
        * Need to control Identity Tokens via the application
        * Could take up to two calls to mediaflux to create a session for a user depending on how long we keep the token active
+  * Service Execute with Token
+    You can additionally run commands utilizing a token without creating a session via service execute.
+This would eliminate the need for multiple session calls as we would execute any read only commands as tigerdata-app and then run any modification commands as the user utilizing `service.execute :token...`
+      * Advantages
+        * similar advantages to token login
+        * No need to create a separate session for each user for read only operations
+        * depending on mediaflux we could have scripts for common commands stored on the server (aka create project could be a script instead of a series of individual commands run from rails)
+      * Disadvantages
+        * The service execute syntax is more complex than running the command directly
+        * Need to control Identity Tokens via the application

 ## Timing experiments on Docker
   First off it should be noted that the docker instance gets in a weird state if we try to run two of the rake tasks in a row (any two).
 In Between each rake take I deleted the docker instance `docker rm mediaflux` and then created and started it utilizing the commands in [local development.md](https://github.com/pulibrary/tiger-data-app/blob/main/docs/local_development.md)